 Now, it’s Sweden.
 I’ve seen guests in dinner jackets, and suits on formal events and no one would raise an eyebrow.
 I’ve seen women in shorter cocktail dresses killing it, and the bride and groom did not mind a bit.
 So I would like to submit that we aren’t super strict with dress codes here in Sweden as long as you dress nicely and wear it well.
 Elegant accessories are always welcome!

-Smartly dressed wedding guests from a previous wedding in Stockholm
+Smartly dressed wedding guests from a previous wedding in Sweden, Stockholm

 The bulk of my local weddings are very relaxed celebrations when it comes to dressing code and traditions.
 So if you are invited to a wedding in Sweden and the invitation says cocktail attire or semi-formal you could wear a suit and tie if you are a guy and a cocktail dress if you are a girl.
 But you could definitely wear a longer gown too, and everyone would be ok with that.
 Or why not a fashionable pantsuit?